OUR HERITAGE

 The area wasn't popular until the early 20th century, when a number of prominent hotels were erected to serve a growing tourist demand.
 Many of these hotels were built on the islands, and thus only reachable by large steamers.
 In fact, Arnold Line (the former Mackinac Island ferrying company) began in Les Cheneaux and was primarily devoted to ferrying passengers to and from hotels.

-In place of those hotels, boat houses and summer cottages now speckle Les Cheneaux.
+In place of those hotels, boat houses and summer cottages now speckle Les Cheneaux shorelines.
 But don't worry, there are still plenty of hotels and resorts for you to stay at when you visit E.J.
 Mertaugh Boat Works and Les Cheneaux.